LCBDD’s first 50 years have been defined by change and positive momentum.

 It’s been nearly 50 years since those two historic events, which forever changed the way the Licking County community supported people with developmental disabilities.
 Over the last five decades, the DD system has evolved significantly, causing numerous changes in the field.

-Throughout the year 2017, the Licking County Board of Developmental Disabilities (LCBDD) will honor our past, reflect on changes that have been made and look to the future.
 We invite our community members to take this journey with us as we dig into our archives to tell our story.

 A strong foundation